dusanmitrovic-dev/xof-calculator-admin-database-server/README.md

 *   **Earnings Tracking:**
     *   CRUD operations for earnings records associated with a guild.
     *   Store details like date, revenue, period, shift, role, models worked, hours, and user.
+    *   Identify and operate on individual earnings using a custom `id` field.

 ## Project Structure